robomarvin1501/HACK-CPU-emulator/README.md

 generally linked to the age of the emulator's code.
 The new web emulators were a non-functional mess when I tried to use them.
 This will hopefully provide a reasonable substitute when it is done.

-Currently most basic functionality is complete, if untested, in that the emulator can read ASM code, and run it.
-However, there is currently no GUI, no testing, and no debugging capabilities.
-These will be added with time.
-Also, there are some speed optimisations to be done.
+Currently, the emulator can run ASM code (lightly tested, not thoroughly), and display with the GUI the happenings inside the emulator, along with displaying to the screen.
+The GUI still needs improvement in terms of layout, and debugging controls still need to be added.

 Another change is that I have added the shift commands found in some variations of the course, since what computer doesn't have those?
 Feel free not